Big Sky Wildlife Spotlight: Mule Deer

 - Mule deer can jump 2 feet high and up to 15 feet in distance.

-- They have better night vision than humans and can spot predators up to 600 meters away.
+- Mule deer have better night vision than humans and can spot predators up to 600 meters away.

 Deer Near Firelights | Photo: Alex Mansfield

-- Threats include bears, mountain lions, coyotes, humans, and cars.
+- Their predators include bears, mountain lions, coyotes, humans, and cars.

 - Their sense of smell is 1000 x's stronger than a humans.
 They can smell a person up to half a mile away and can detect water up to 2 feet underground.